 After high krausen the foam and activity will subside and your batch will appear to be dormant.
 Your beer is still fermenting.
 The yeast is still at work slowly finishing the fermentation process.

 Step 3: BOTTLING AND CARBONATING

-Follow the steps outlined in your Mr. Beer Kit Instructions.
-(You can find a copy of these instructions to download by clicking on the "Help" tab of the website.)
+Follow the steps outlined in your Me.
+Beer Kit Instructions, adding 1 shot of whiskey to each bottle along with the priming sugar.
+(You can find a copy of these instructions by visiting our help desk).